 these are the principles of creation

-The first nine of the ten principles are based on the first chapters of the book of Genesis.
+There are 10 principles of creation.
+The first nine are based on the first chapters of the book of Genesis.
+The tenth principle is based on modern science.

 Over-arching principle: Through Word and by Spirit things came into being.